colejarczyk/doc/userguide/getting_started/settings/Configuration/level_downgrade_settings.rst

 	 Points are reset after specified time period, counting from registration date, without customer level change.

-Example of customer level downgrade based on earned points within last X days
+Example of customer level downgrade base on earned points within last X days
-'''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
+''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Your customer **points credentials to level promotion**:

- - Level 0 - if a customer has no points
+ - Level O - if a customer has no points
- - Level 1 – if a customer has 10  Total points earned since last level recalculation
+ - Level 1 – if a customer has 10 points
- - Level 2 – if a customer has 30  Total points earned since last level recalculation
+ - Level 2 – if customer has 30 points
- - Level 3 – if a customer has 100 Total points earned since last level recalculation
+ - Level 3 – if customer has 100 points

-You decided to *recalculate level every year* (365 days) since the customer registration date and to use for these Total points earned since last level recalculation, which *will be reset* at the end of the year (after level recalculation).
+You decided to *recalculate level every year* (365 days) since the customer registration date and to use for this Active points, which *will be reset* at the end of the year (after level recalculation).

-**Customer made a two transactions and got 10 points and 20 points**.
+**Customer made a two transactions and get 10 points and 20 points**.

-Customer got 10 points, and then customer leveled up to 1st level.
-Customer got another 20 points, and then customer leveled up to 2nd level.
+After getting 10 points a customer leveled up to 1st level, after getting another 20 points a customer leveled up to 2nd level.

 If at the end of year a customer:

- - has only **5 Total points earned since last level recalculation**, he will be *downgraded* to the **Level 0**, and all his Total points earned since last level recalculation are reset
+ - has only **5 active points** then he is *downgraded* to the **Level 0**, and all his points are reset
- - has **10 Total points earned since last level recalculation**, he will be *downgraded* to the **Level 1**, and all his Total points earned since last level recalculation are reset
+ - has **10 active points** the he is *downgraded* to the **Level 1**, and all his points are reset
- - has **30 Total points earned since last level recalculation**, he will stay in the same **Level 2**, and all his Total points earned since last level recalculation are reset
+ - has **30 active points** the he stays in the same **Level 2**, and all his points are reset